“Why are my nipples puffy?”

 The ideal male chest is flat and firm with very little projection from the nipple.
 When we check a patient, we also look for the point of maximal projection in the chest area.
 So when you’re wearing a shirt, the chest area should be projecting above the nipple.
 If the nipple is the point of maximal projection, meaning it sticks out further out than the pectoral muscles, this could also be a sign you have Gynecomastia.

 Gynecomastia “man boobs” is a widespread problem, affecting up to 65% of men in the United States, according to the American Society of Plastic Surgeons.
 Some common causes may include:

 - Certain types of medications

-Sometimes gynecomastia can be hereditary or idiopathic.
+Sometimes Gynecomastia can be hereditary or idiopathic.
 Idiopathic means that there is no identifiable cause.
-The only way to know if you have gynecomastia is to be evaluated by a surgeon who specializes in gynecomastia to discuss your treatment options.
+The only way to know if you have Gynecomastia is to be evaluated by a surgeon specializing in Gynecomastia to discuss your treatment options.